Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

 When nucleation mechanisms are implemented, Figure~\ref{fig:spatial_schematic}b shows how fully-biased polarity is established by first generating biased polarity locally.
 Our results indicate that, in a short period of time, individual nucleation sites achieve spatially-dependent biased polarity: typically, nucleation sites near the cell body are MEO and those near the tip are PEO, consistent with the growth bias in Figure~\ref{fig:spatial_schematic}a.
 These biased nucleation locations quickly organize around a spatial boundary, where all nucleation locations with MEO polarity are below this boundary and all with PEO polarity are above.
 We refer to this spatial boundary as a ``phase separation".
 In all models simulations which establish fully-biased MT polarity, this phase separation moves towards either end of the domain, eventually establishing the same polarity bias across all nucleation sites.
 A sample layout and movement of this phase separation is depicted in Figure~\ref{fig:spatial_schematic}b.
 When the phase separation moves to the tip of the domain, the simulation will exhibit fully-biased MEO polarity (Figure~\ref{fig:spatial_schematic}b), while when the phase separation moves to the cell body, the simulation will exhibit fully-biased PEO polarity.
 Supplementary Video 2 show sample simulations of phase separation and how overall spatial polarity bias changes over time.
 These videos demonstrate the biased polarity at each nucleation location on a short time-scale, the development of a phase separation between the MEO and PEO MTs, and the movement of this phase separation on different timescales to achieve complete biased polarity throughout the model neurite.

-To further understand how polarity varies spatially and is established through time at each nucleation site, we show the distributions of MEO polarity percentages for each mechanism combination at 3 and 36 hours of simulation in Figure~\ref{fig:spatial_polarity}.
+To further understand how polarity varies spatially and is established through time at each nucleation site, we show the distributions of MEO polarity percentages for each mechanism combination at 3 hours and 5 days of simulation in Figure~\ref{fig:spatial_polarity}b-e.
 We illustrate the distributions using a bar with a gradient of colors for each polarity category from blue for PEO to pink for MEO.
+To appreciate the change in polarity distributions over time, we illustrate the initial distribution from one set of simulations as an example initial condition in Figure~\ref{fig:spatial_polarity}a.
 Across all mechanisms, we observe a spatial bias in polarity at 3 hours, where most nucleation locations near the cell body exhibit a bias towards MEO polarity and most locations near the tip exhibit PEO polarity.
 This is evidence of the initial spatial polarity bias due to intrinsic MT growth dynamics, as in Figure~\ref{fig:spatial_schematic}a.
-This initial spatial bias is more pronounced when considering either or both nucleation mechanisms: in Figures~\ref{fig:spatial_polarity}b,c,d, almost all MTs at the cell body exhibit MEO bias and almost all the MTs at the tip exhibit a PEO bias.
+This initial spatial bias is more pronounced when considering either or both nucleation mechanisms: in Figures~\ref{fig:spatial_polarity}c,d,e, almost all MTs at the cell body exhibit MEO bias and almost all the MTs at the tip exhibit a PEO bias.
 For feedback-only and both mechanisms, almost all nucleation locations are in the 0-20 or 80-100 MT polarity categories by 3 hours, which confirms that individual nucleation locations achieve biased polarity on a short timescale in these scenarios, as observed in Section~\ref{sec:single_nucloc}.
 The biased polarity that emerges quickly at each nucleation site is therefore robust, even in the presence of other interacting nucleation locations.